List of Saturday Night Live cast members

 Original cast (from left to right): Laraine Newman, John Belushi, Jane Curtin, Gilda Radner, Dan Aykroyd, Garrett Morris, and Chevy Chase.
+(Note: The original cast also consisted of George Coe and Michael O'Donoghue, although both were no longer credited as main cast members prior to the end of the show's first season, and thus they are not pictured here.)

-As of September 2025, the late-night live variety series Saturday Night Live (SNL) has featured 172 cast members.
+As of September 2026, the late-night live variety series Saturday Night Live (SNL) has featured 174 cast members.
 The ensemble was originally referred to as the Not Ready for Prime Time Players.

 List

-As of 2025, 172 comedians have served as cast members on the show.
+As of 2026, 174 comedians have served as cast members on the show.
 Sid Caesar is the only person to be named an honorary cast member.
 Caesar was presented with a plaque during the goodnights of his hosting stint in 1983.